 For the first time in over 30 years, the newest Mac system software comes with an all-new filesystem: APFS (replacing the venerable HFS/HFS+, which has been around since 1985).
-While it has many advantages, APFS drops support for certain filesystem features that Mac applications such as MoneyWorks have been relying on for over 25 years.
+While it has some advantages, APFS drops support for certain filesystem features that Mac applications such as MoneyWorks have been relying on for over 25 years.
 That has required some under-the-hood changes to the way MoneyWorks manages files.
 These changes were made in v8.

 MoneyWorks 8 on High Sierra : ✅